 The best way to discover Quito is by walking around.
-As you explore on foot, you’ll get to absorb the city’s atmosphere, history, traditions and people.
-Picturesque squares, baroque churches and snow-covered peaks form the backdrop to this vibrant city.
+As you explore on foot, you’ll get to absorb the city’s atmosphere, history, traditions, and people.
+Picturesque squares, baroque churches, and snow-covered peaks form the backdrop to this vibrant city.
 You’ll see indigenous people wearing delicately embroidered shirts and traditional hats cross paths with tourists amid the shouts of street vendors and shoe-shiners.
 All of this as whiffs of delicious Andean cuisine and its aromas spill out through the windows of restaurants that line the streets of Quito’s Old Town.
-Due to its excellent location in the historic center, Casa Gangotena is the ideal place to begin your walk to encounter the best activities to do in Quito and start exploring thousands of years of history.
+Due to its excellent location in our boutique hotel in Quito, Casa Gangotena is the ideal place to begin your walk to encounter the best activities to do in Quito and start exploring thousands of years of history.

 From Plaza San Francisco to San Marcos